 Musical Instruments, Radio & Music-playing Devices

-Loud music might be great a gig, but it’s not ideal when you’re trying to sleep on your cruise holiday.
+Loud music might be great at a gig, but it’s not ideal when you’re trying to sleep on your cruise holiday.
 Musical instruments and music-playing devices are allowed on board, but guests are encouraged to be considerate of the volume and time of day that they’re using these items.

 Coolers